Albany

 Where are Albany construction accident cases filed?

 Most Albany construction accident cases are filed in Albany County Supreme Court.
 However, accidents on state property require filing in the Court of Claims.
-An experienced attorney can handle these procedural requirements.
+An experienced attorney can navigate these procedural requirements.
 Both courts apply Labor Law 240 protections.

 I was injured on state government property.
 What are my rights?